Ale-JRD/Trads/content/post/index-T1.md

 Darphy, who grew twisted by his rivarly towards Sophia, and Dante, who couldn’t be honest with his feelings, quickly packed up the luggage and finished preparing for the journey to the Sanctuary.

-「I’ll leave the territory to you then, Darphy.」
+“I’ll leave the territory to you then, Darphy.”
-「…I can’t say to expect much, but I shall try to do my best.」
+“…I can’t say to expect much, but I shall try to do my best.”
-「Okay, good luck, Darphy.
-Stay well.」
+“Okay, good luck, Darphy.
+Stay well.”

 Darphy looked unconvinced a s Dante looked extremely pleased.
 After the father and son who were of conflicting feelings parted ways at the front of the mansion, the carriage Dante rode began its journey to the Sanctuary.